k-vaughn/NTCIP-8008/docs/overview.md

   end
 ```

+<figure><figcaption>Process contributions to an open-source project</figcaption></figure>

 Open-source projects encourage contributions from the community, allowing others
 to solve issues or implement features.
 Contributors gain experience and
 recognition, while the project benefits from a broader range of solutions.

 Interested contributors browse the list of open issues, claim one they are
 interested in, and start working on a solution.
-When they have develped and
+When they have developed and
 tested their proposed solution, they submit a request for the maintainer to
 "pull" a copy of their changes from their site.
 This is known as a pull request
 (PR).